 Those individuals who are eligible for membership of the trust by reason of the previous provisions are referred to collectively as the Patients’ Constituency.

-[The Patients’ Constituency shall be divided into [specify the number – at least 3] descriptions of individuals who are eligible for membership of the Patients’ Constituency, each description of individuals being specified within Annex 3 and being referred to as a class within the Patients’ Constituency.] (optional - Note 11)
+[The Patients’ Constituency shall be divided into [specify the number – at least 3] descriptions of individuals who are eligible for membership of the Patients’ Constituency, each description of individuals being specified within Annex 3 and being referred to as a class within the Patients’ Constituency.] (optional)

 An individual providing care in pursuance of a contract (including a contract of employment) with a voluntary organisation, or as a volunteer for a voluntary organisation, does not come within the category of those who qualify for membership of the Patient Constituency.

-The minimum number of members in [each class of] the Patients’ Constituency is specified in Annex 3.
-(Notes 7 and 8)]
+The minimum number of members in [each class of] the Patients’ Constituency is specified in Annex 3.]

-[Automatic membership by default - patients (optional - Note 12)
+[Automatic membership by default - patients (optional)

 An individual who is: